 The list of faculty who may supervise Directed and Independent Research, Externship Directed Study, and Third-year Theses is available here.

 Faculty are required to award grades in each course to a mean that will be enforced by the vice dean of the Law School.
 Instructors should ensure that grades have an adequate distribution around this mean.

-1) GRADES Under the current grading system, there are 10 possible grades that can be used by the faculty in evaluating performance in courses (including Independent Research and the graded portion of Externships): A+, A, A-, B+, B, B-, C+, C, D and F. In a few select courses, the grades S (Satisfactory) and U (Unsatisfactory), or CR (Credit) and NC (No Credit), or Honors (H) and Pass (P) are awarded.
+1) GRADES Under the current grading system, there are 10 possible letter grades that can be used by the faculty in evaluating performance in courses (including Independent Research and the graded portion of Externships): A+, A, A-, B+, B, B-, C+, C, D and F. In a few select courses, the grades S (Satisfactory) and U (Unsatisfactory), CR (Credit) and NC (No Credit), or Honors (H) and Pass (P) are awarded.
 No credit will be awarded for a course in which a student receives an F, NC, U, W (Withdrawn) or WF (Withdrawn Failing) grade.
 The grades U and NC are treated as F grades.
 Grades of A+, A, A-, B+, B, B-, C+, C, D, S, H, P and CR are passing grades.

 NOTE: University and Law School policy states that any grade, once submitted, can be changed only in the event of a clerical error in calculation (adding up raw scores incorrectly) or transcription.
 The Law School does not entertain appeals or grievances of the faculty’s academic evaluation of students.

 |A+ = 4.3||B+ = 3.3||C+ = 2.3||F = 0.0|

 |A = 4.0||B = 3.0||C = 2.0|

 |A- = 3.7||B- = 2.7||D = 1.0|